Meredith Attwell Baker: Personal life

-Baker and her husband James A. Baker, IV, who serves as a senior partner at the law firm Baker Botts as of 2009, married in Ravello, Italy, in 2006.
+Baker and her husband James A. "Jamie" Baker, IV, a retired senior partner at the law firm Baker Botts, married in Ravello, Italy, in 2006.
 James is the son of attorney and statesman James Baker, III, who served as White House Chief of Staff and United States Secretary of the Treasury under President Ronald Reagan, and as United States Secretary of State and White House Chief of Staff under President George H. W. Bush.

-As of 2009, the couple resided in McLean, Virginia, with his four daughters from a previous marriage.
+The couple resides in McLean, Virginia.
+Baker has three stepdaughters by her husband's previous marriage, including comedian Rosebud Baker.